Ellicott City Planning Group To Shape Town's Future

 ELLICOTT CITY, Md.
 (WJZ) — After nearly 250 years Ellicott City has developed quite the reputation.

-Now, a newly formed Ellicott City Project Advisory Group is working to ensure the town not only survives, but thrives after proving its resiliency through two major floods and the coronavirus pandemic.READ MORE: Boy, 2, Killed In Two-Vehicle Charles County Crash, Maryland State Police say
+Now, a newly formed Ellicott City Project Advisory Group is working to ensure the town not only survives, but thrives after proving its resiliency through two major floods and the coronavirus pandemic.READ MORE: COVID-19 In Maryland: More Than 4M First Doses Administered, 1.8K Fully Vaccinated

 The town’s reputation is worldwide, Howard County Executive Calvin Ball said.